The well-understood fretboard

 This course will give you the tools to understand and visualize instantly all the basic elements that exist within any major scale or major key: the scale fingerings, the triads and their inversions, the seventh chords and their inversions, as well as their corresponding arpeggios.

 I’ve designed this course so that you don’t need theoretical musical knowledge — don’t panic!
 Any elements of basic theory will be instantly illustrated on the guitar.
 To embrace this material, you’ll be visualizing melodic and harmonic material at the same time.
 Eventually, you’ll be able to juggle all those elements as easily as possible.

-Total time: 82 minutes across 18 videos
+Total time: 82 minutes across 18 parts

 |·||Introduction Free preview|